nus-cs2113-AY2425S1/ip/README.md

-# Joe project template
+# Joe Todo CLI Application

-This is a project template for a greenfield Java project.
+This project implements a basic CLI-based to-do application.
 It's named after my brother _Joe_.
-Given below are instructions on how to use it.
+I've included instructions on how to use it below.

 ## Setting up in Intellij